-My nieces Kaitlyn (10) and Julia (7) are staying with us for a few days.
+My nieces Kaitlyn (10) and Julia (7) are staying with me for a few days.
 I knew I wouldn’t have any problems occupying their time and entertaining them, but I was a bit worried about feeding them.
 In the time I’ve spent with the girls, my observations have been that they are quite particular about what they eat.
 I was so concerned about not being equipped to feed them that I asked my sister to send me a list of what they would and would not eat.
 Here’s what I got back:

 For lunch: Grilled cheese sandwich (Kaitlyn can have ham in it if you have some, Julia likes just cheese), Quesadillas (Kaitlyn can have ham in it if you have some, Julia likes just cheese), Cheese buns, Crackers & Cheese, Kaitlyn will eat wraps with lettuce, meat, cheese, Julia won’t eat this though, you can either make quesadillas with the tortillas with just cheese or melt cheese on top of the pita.